tosia921/prodocts-carousel-docs/readme.md

 -   filtering to display "new" products at the beggining of the carousel
 -   image ration settigns
 -   disabling carousel on desktop if there are 4 or less products
+-   expand add to bag functionality if product has variants/options

 ## Author